-You are encouraged to include 1 or more industry partners as project partners in your application.
+MRC are supportive of applicants including industry partners as project partners within their application.

 International applicants

 You can include international co-investigators if they provide expertise not available in the UK.
 The inclusion of an international co-investigator must be discussed and agreed with the relevant programme manager before you submit the application to us.